Upcoming Events & Training

 Health Agency Training (HAT): Introduction to Basic Epidemiology

 This course is intended for those who are interested in learning more about applying the scientific methods of biostatistics and epidemiology to program development, program evaluation and development of policy.
 The target audience for this course includes: local public health agency administrators, disease investigators, epidemiologists, environmental specialists and hospital infection control practitioners.
 The two-day course is broken into the following four sections: 1) basic terminology and the epidemiologic method, 2) measures of health and disease, 3) definitions and uses of measures of association, and 4) data issues.
 The course was developed by professors at the Department of Biostatistics and Epidemiology, College of Public Health, University of Oklahoma Health Sciences Center.
 There is no registration fee.
 Participants will be responsible for hotel accommodations, meals and travel expenses.
-If you are interested in attending, please complete the registration form.
 If you have questions, please call 573-751-6113.

 This continuing nursing education activity was approved by the Missouri Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.